 If your deaf student does use it, you will need to use the microphone, which is frequently a small lapel mic.

-If you would like to know more about this technology, you can contact:
+If you would like to know more about this technology, you can contact Word of Mouth Technology

-Both of these services are based in Melbourne, but provide options for online ordering.
+This service is based in Melbourne, but provides options for online ordering.